city_hall

 Last updated:

-We’re commissioning public art at Boston Public Schools through the Percent for Art fund.
+We’re commissioning public art at Boston Public Schools and other municipal buildings through the Percent for Art fund.

 The Mayor’s Office of Arts & Culture (MOAC), via the Boston Art Commission and in partnership with Street Theory, is thrilled to introduce a new mural initiative.
 It integrates large-scale murals and other public art projects at: